2hr family fun fishing charter

 Night Tarpon Charter

 $125/hr - 2 hour minimum.
-Includes 4 people.
+Includes up to 4 people.
 Explore Everglades National Park searching for birds, dolphins, manatees, crocodiles and other unique wildlife.

 Your charter includes the boat, fuel, captain, cooler with ice, bait and tackle with fishing licenses for up to 4 passengers.
 All you need to bring is what you want to eat and drink – oh, and don’t forget your lotion type sunscreen – please, no spray sunscreen!
 Hats and polarized sunglasses are also recommended as they make seeing beneath the surface of the water much easier.